 When using pasteurised milk to make kefir, it’s been advised to bring the milk close to boiling (do not boil) in order to destroy any remaining bacteria in the milk.
 Once the milk is just under boiling, sit the pan of milk in a sink of cold water until the temperature of the milk is around 40°c-45°c before using it.

-However, I live in the UK and buy organic, pasteurised milk from the local milkman for making kefir and I haven't ever heated the milk and we’ve never got ill from it.
+However, I live in the UK and have made kefir from pasteurised milk, organic pasteurised milk and raw milk and I haven't ever heated the milk and we’ve never got ill from it.
 If you are concerned, please heat the milk close to boiling when using pasteurised milk.
 It is not necessary at all to heat the milk when using raw milk.

 I would prefer to buy raw whole milk for everything, however due to my budget, I only buy the raw milk for making yoghurt with.